hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 * if you need a views test to have a logged-in user, you have two choices
   - `self.client.force_login(user)`
   - or, import and call the view function directly with an HttpRequest instance whose .user attribute is set.

-* if the FTs are being weird, try switching from `webdriver.Firefox()` to `webdriver.Chrome()`.
-You will need to download a thing called "chromedriver" and have it on the path
+* if you want to try manually logging in with persona, "anything@mockmyid.com" will "just work" (but use "localhost:8000" in your browser, not "127.0.0.1:800")

 **Help**: Grab my version of the "my lists" template. it will tell you what you need your views to do